switchlove/OneBot/README.md

 ### Administrator Commands (Accepted Role Names: Admin, Admins, Administrator, Administrators)
 * ping - Shows the latency of the bot and the API.
-* uptime - Shows the uptim of the bot.
+* uptime - Shows the uptime of the bot.
 * ban @USERNAME REASON - Bans the mentioned user.
 * bans - Shows list of banned users and a count.